lukebayes/zig-learn/README.md

 # Zig Questions
 This project is being built on Ubuntu 20.10 and zig version 0.8.0-dev.2275+8467373bb.

+First of all, even though I've hit some stumbling blocks, I'm really enjoying the language and looking forward to getting productive with it.

+Here's some introductory info:

 Build and run for Linux with: `zig build run`

 Build and run for Windows with: `zig build -Dtarget=x86_64-windows-gnu && wine64 dist/console.exe`